Iranian bomber maimed in blasts in Thai capital

 The three blasts came a day after bomb attacks targeted Israeli embassy staff in India and Georgia.
 Israel accused Iran and its Lebanese ally Hezbollah of being behind those attacks.

-Hezbollah is a Shi'ite Islamist group backed by Syria and Iran that is on the official U.S. blacklist of foreign terrorist organizations.
+Hezbollah is a Shi'ite Islamist group backed by Syria and Iran that is on the official U.S. blacklist of foreign terrorist organisations.

 Iran denied involvement in the New Delhi and Tbilisi bombs.